Aviation & Compact Applications

 TOTO — Touchless (ECOPOWER).

-These links provide baseline expectations for flow, durability, and integration in code-regulated buildings. :contentReference[oaicite:7]{index=7}
+These provide baseline requirements of flow, durability, and integration for code-regulated buildings.

 Durability & Sustainability Considerations

-• Materials & Finishes — corrosion-resistant alloys with PVD coatings are recommended for high-humidity cleaning cycles; resin-potted electronics reduce lifecycle replacements.
+• Materials & Finishes — Corrosion-resistant alloys with PVD coatings are suggested for high humidity cleaning cycles.
+Resin-potted electronics reduce replacements over the life of the product.

-• Water Management — low gpm set-points with rapid shut-off reduce potable water consumption and gray-water loads; relevant for CALGreen, facility LEED goals, and airline water budgets. :contentReference[oaicite:8]{index=8}
+• Water Management — low gpm set-points with rapid shut-down minimize potable water and gray water demands; applicable for CALGreen, facility LEED objectives, and airline water budget purposes.

 Specifier Checklist (Abridged)